 F. All Other Contingencies

-Disclose the nature of any loss contingency or impairment of an asset, including an estimate of the possible loss, or range of loss, or state that such an estimate cannot be made.
+Disclose the nature of any loss contingency or impairment of an asset, including amounts accrued (if any), an estimate of the possible loss or range of loss, or state that such an estimate cannot be made.
+This disclosure shall include loss contingencies or impairments of assets which have been accrued, and those not recorded because only one of the SSAP No. 5 conditions for recognition is met, or if exposure to a loss exists in excess of the amount already accrued when there is at least a reasonable possibility that a loss or an additional loss may have been incurred.
 Disclose the nature of any portion of the balance that is reasonably possible to be uncollectible in accordance with SSAP No. 5—Liabilities, Contingencies and Impairments of Assets.
 This meets the requirements of the following SSAPs:

 SSAP No. 6—Uncollected Premium Balances, Bills Receivable for Premiums, and Amounts Due From Agents and Brokers;

 SSAP No. 21—Other Admitted Assets;

 SSAP No. 47—Uninsured Plans;

 SSAP No. 54—Individual and Group Accident and Health Contracts;

 SSAP No. 56—Separate Accounts;

 SSAP No. 66—Retrospectively Rated Contracts;

-SSAP No. 86—Derivatives; and other SSAPs as required.
+SSAP No. 86—Derivatives;

+Other SSAPs as required.

 Pick A Page